What is the NPS?

 (1) NPS and Mutual Recognition are available to entities who have recently changed their ABN or ACN, with no change in key personnel.
 At the point of assessment, the entity will be asked for written evidence of material changes and an explanation as to the reason for ABN or ACN change.
 Applications will be assessed on a case-by-case basis.
 2 years after the date of ABN or ACN change, only projects under the new entity will be assessed under the NPS.

-(3) To provide a pathway for contractors wishing to become NPS prequalified and are yet to have experience with a building contract over $50M however can demonstrate financial capability above $50M, may seek to be assessed in accord with the amended Guidelines - view section 3 in the Guidelines below for more information.
+(2) To provide a pathway for contractors wishing to become NPS prequalified and are yet to have experience with a building contract over $50M however can demonstrate financial capability above $50M, may seek to be assessed in accord with the amended Guidelines – refer to Application Form, General Instructions.
+For further information on Financial Assessment Criteria, view section 3 in the Guidelines.

 “The APCC is both an intelligence centre for its members, and an overall leader in advancing procurement”